Greetings and welcome to DelsJourney! My name is Del Leu and I'm the author of this website, which is devoted to my favorite topic:

-topic: road trips.
 I've loved taking road trips for as long as I can remember.
-I grew up in a family of five kids in America
+I live in America and grew up in a family of five kids and two

-and each summer when I was young, my entire family would pile into our station wagon and hit the road for several weeks, driving and
+wonderful parents, and each summer when I was young, my family would pile into our station wagon and hit the road for several weeks (or months),

-camping throughout the western U.S. From those trips, I became fascinated with roads, maps and traveling.
+of us kids were safe.
+From those early trips I became fascinated with roads, maps and traveling.
 Thanks, mom and dad!

 Above center: Christmas 1984 in Lincoln City, Oregon.
 I'm in the front (with the mustache).

-Those are my parents, sister & husband, my bearded brother, Dwight, and in in the white, my nephew Myles.
+Those are my parents, sister and husband, my bearded brother, Dwight, and in in the white, my nephew Myles.

-Above right: And a few years later in Massachusetts.
-This is where my ancestors
+Above right: In Ipswich, Massachusetts in July 2001.
+This is where my English ancestors

-landed in 1634 and where my family's American story began.
+landed in 1634 and is where my family's American story began.

-Since then, it's taken on a life of its own and has become much more extensive than I ever imagined, so I apologize for posting 400+ pages.
+taken on a life of its own and has become more extensive (and more work!) than I ever imagined.

 Welcome to my website!
 Here's a brief "howdy" from yours truly.

-the world, and – my proudest accomplishment – once ate 10 cheeseburgers in only 47 minutes (not recommended).
+world to see if it was really round, and – my greatest accomplishment – once ate 10 cheeseburgers in 47 minutes (not recommended).
+But what I'm

 My Philosophy About Traveling